 Keep Your Employees Safe From Arc Flash & Shock Hazards

 Transworld, Inc. understands your commitment to following OSHA standards and keeping your employees safe from any electrical hazards.
-We offer many services in South Carolina and Georgia that help keep your employees’ safe including arc flash analysis.
+We offer many services in South Carolina and Georgia that help keep your employees’ safe including arc flash hazard analysis, NFPA 70E training, generating facility one-line diagrams, equipment labeling, NFPA 70E compliance and maintenance.
 Arc flash analysis provides a comprehensive safety analysis, and we’re highly-trained and experienced in arc flash studies

 What is Arc Flash?

 Arc Flash occurs when energized electrical conductors or circuit parts are exposed and ionization of the air occurs or when they are within equipment in a guarded or enclosed condition, provided a person is interacting with the equipment in such a manner that could cause an electric arc.
 When this happens, the arc faults create large amounts of heat that can severely burn skin, set clothing on fire, and cause hearing loss.
 At this time, molten metal is blasted from the fault location in a radial direction damaging equipment and resulting potential injury or death.

 Under normal operating conditions, enclosed energized equipment that has been properly installed and maintained is not likely to pose an arc flash hazard